sebasnolascop/davinci_scripting/README.md

-# davinci_scripting
+# Scripts for DaVinci Resolve 18.1

-A repository for scripts of Davinci Resolve
+I try to generate custom telemetry overlay using python scripts in DaVinci Resolve.
+So, let's go 😀